Early Payout Calculator Guide

 This will immediately tell you the back stake to bet on your team, and your profit locked in by placing the exchange back bet!

-Example - If Man City have gone 2 goals up and the bookmaker has paid out into your £150 winnings, then select YES as shown below.
-If the current BACK odds on Man City were 1.2, then enter 1.2.
+Example - Man City have gone 2 goals up and the bookmaker has paid out into your £150 winnings.
+Now enter the current exchange BACK odds on Man City.
+If this is 1.2, then enter 1.2.

 The calculator tells us that we should place a £210.33 back stake.
 This reduces our liability on Man City from £150 to £109.21, leaving us with a guaranteed £40.79 profit (being the £150 Bet365 winnings less the £109.21 liability).

 If Current Back Odds Are Very Low

 In this situation, I would recommend leaving the bet and hoping that the opponents get 1 goal back and then cash out if the back odds are reasonable.

 Note from Chris, as mentioned in the 2Up guide, I recommend setting yourself a rule e.g. "I will always cash out fully if the back odds are at least 1.1".
 There is nothing worse than being not sure whether to cash out or let it ride and then making a gut feeling decision.
 As when it goes against you it sucks, so it's safest just to set yourself a rule and stick to it!